Sentiment and Emotion

 Data Format

-Named emotions appear alongside valence in the sen structure:
+Named facial expressions appear alongside valence in the sen structure:

 {